Francisco Félix de Souza: Family and legacy

-According to the de Souza family, Francisco Félix de Souza was the eighth generation descendant of Tomé de Souza (1503–1579), a Portuguese nobleman who was the first governor-general of the Portuguese colony of Brazil from 1549 to 1553.
+According to the de Souza family, he was the eighth-generation descendant of Tomé de Sousa (1503–1579), a Portuguese nobleman who was the first governor-general of the Portuguese colony of Brazil from 1549 to 1553.
 If true, it would make the contemporary de Souzas members of the Portuguese nobility in addition to being an African chieftaincy family.
+His ethnicity is not known for sure, but he was probably white or light-skinned, something that can be inferred from the few descriptions of him from the time.

-The protagonist of Bruce Chatwin's novel The Viceroy of Ouidah is said to be based upon the life of Francisco Félix de Souza.
+The protagonist of Bruce Chatwin's novel The Viceroy of Ouidah is said to be based on his life.